X8X-XZDX/VALVE-3RD-TURN/README.md

 With this feedback loop for Valve, it is hoped that with more End-User perspectives, bad-to-worst case scenarios can be avoided, and the platform be built on user contributions, just like in years past working with mod teams.

-Only, this time, the users mod Steam.
+Only, this time, the users mod Steam/Valve.